 Limb Sparing in Dogs

-The goal of limb-sparing is to remove the diseased bone and surrounding tissues while still preserving the function of the remaining limb.
+The goal of limb-sparing is to reduce pain or completely remove the diseased bone and surrounding tissues while still preserving the function of the remaining limb.
 The piece of diseased bone that is removed is replaced by a combination of healthy bone from a donor and bone graft from other parts of the patient's body.
-While much of the leg's function is preserved, there is decreased range of motion in the treated limb, which results in limited activity for the dog.
+While much of the leg's function is preserved, there is decreased range of motion in the treated limb.
+This can result in limited activity for the dog.

 Which dogs qualify for the procedure?

 There are several different cancers that may affect the limbs.
 A thorough examination with the veterinary oncologist is required to determine if the tumor can be treated with limb-sparing.
 This evaluation consists of complete blood cell count, blood chemistries, and urinalysis, radiographs (X-rays) of the primary tumor site and the lungs, tumor biopsy, and often other tests such as CT, MRI, or bone scan to thoroughly evaluate the extent of the tumor.

 Can limb-sparing be used with radiation and/or chemotherapy?

 Following tumor excision, other types of treatments may be used to limit the risk of reoccurrence.
 Limb sparing is often performed in conjunction with chemotherapy and/or radiation.
 The biopsy results help determine which type of additional therapy may be required.
 Chemotherapy helps control the growth of any tumor cells that have spread beyond the primary tumor site to areas elsewhere in the body such as the lungs and other bones.
 Radiation therapy eliminates remaining cells around the initial tumor site.